-The Foreign Radical set is divided into four quadrants where participants, depending on personal and group responses to various questions posed by the game’s ‘host’, witness different perspectives on the action.
+The Foreign Radical set is divided into quadrants where participants, depending on personal and group responses to various questions posed by the game’s ‘host’, witness different perspectives on the action.
 They are at times divided into groups or left all alone to gather evidence from dramatic scenes and documentary media that colour their views and how they play the game.

 A recipient of a Jessie Award for Critics’ Choice Innovation, Foreign Radical is an interactive, multimedia experience with multilingual elements in Farsi and Arabic.
 Each performance is unique in that the audience dynamic influences the outcome.

-Direction by Jeremy Waller & Tim Carlson
+Direction by Jeremy P. Waller* & Tim Carlson